The tattooist of Auschwitz by Heather Morris

 'Milkman by Anna Burns'

-We all hate these gossips, which our relatives, neighbours & the rest of the society is so much interested in !
+We all hate these gossips, which our relatives, neighbours & the rest of the society is so much interested in!
 I never understood why these sick people spread rumours about others, whereas I refrain from expressing opinions about others, always telling myself "who am I to judge"

-This book gives us the glimpse of how society is affecting the lives of so many individuals and how much people care about their reputation.
-I gave 3 stars because I live in India & I am alien to the culture which writer is talking about but if someone will write Indian version of this story then probably I can relate more.
+This book gives us a glimpse of how society is affecting the lives of so many individuals and how much people care about their reputation.
+I gave 3 stars because I live in India & I am alien to the culture which the writer is talking about but if someone will write Indian version of this story then probably I can relate more.

 - Buddha by Deepak Chopra